Exchange-Traded Funds (ETFs), as the name suggests, are index funds that trade on the stock exchange

 By: Tavaga Research

-Exchange-traded-funds or ETFs are investment funds that trade on a stock exchange.
+Exchange-traded funds or ETFs are passive funds that are similar in many ways to a mutual fund except the fact that they can be purchased and sold on a stock exchange.
 The underlying investment funds are generally invested in stocks passively mirroring the composition of indices.
 There are also bond and commodity ETFs now becoming available as the ETF product offering has gained traction since the early 2000s.
-Eg: A Nifty 50 ETF will have the underlying funds that are identical to the Nifty 50 index.
+Eg: A Nifty 50 ETF will have the underlying securities that are identical to the Nifty 50 index.
 ETFs are primarily bought to get benchmark market returns.
 It’s a great product to buy, especially in India where the market returns (Nifty 50) have averaged around 13% p.a. (annual compounding) over the last 15 years.

 In India, ETFs are structured under the mutual fund umbrella as a type of Open-Ended Mutual Fund scheme, with a significant difference.
 ETF units can be traded over a stock exchange at any point during the span of trading hours and are held in your demat account after settlement.
 As a result, ETFs come only with expenditure on the brokerage fee whereas mutual funds also charge commissions and other fees.
 The issuance/redemption of ETF units may carry some costs — but an ordinary retail investor who only trades in and out existing units on the stock exchange would only bear the brokerage charges and impact cost.

 - Lower Fund Management Fees than most mutual funds.
-MF expenses are 1-2%.
+MF expense ratios are between 1-2%.

 - No Trailing Commission for Distributors in ETFs as they are traded on the exchange (unlike in mutual funds).